satyasekharcvb/vf2lwc/README.md

 # VF to LWC Conversion

-This is a sample app that show how a Visualforce page can be converted to Lightning Web Components.
+This is a sample app that shows how a Visualforce page can be converted to Lightning Web Components.

 ## Steps to use the code